-approval for its acquisition of Diedrich.
+In current deal-jump situations, the third party will often be required to agree to pay all or a portion of the target's break-up fee to its original partner, sometimes in addition to a reverse termination fee (or embedded in a higher reverse termination fee) to give comfort that upon appropriate terminations of the agreement the target would end up with the correct net amount of the break-up fee.
+For example, in the Diedrich/Peet's/Green Mountain situation, the deal-jumping Green Mountain agreed to pay upfront the full \$8.5 million break-up fee to Peet's on behalf of Diedrich, while also agreeing to a \$8.5 million reverse termination fee (which could have increased to \$10.5 million) to Diedrich if Green Mountain had failed to obtain regulatory approval for its acquisition of Diedrich.
 Similarly, after Community Bancorp outbid Trustmark Corporation's current merger agreement with Cadence Financial, prompting Cadence Financial to terminate the agreement, Community Bancorp advanced the \$2 million termination fee to Cadence Financial.
-Lastly, in the multi-ring Fundtech-S1 situation, GTCR agreed to pick up Fundtech's fee to S1 for breaking up the deal, although one questions how much that was worth to Fundtech as GTCR made the undertaking while reducing its original bid to reflect the amount of the S1 break-up fee (along with a downward adjustment for lower-than-expected cash at closing).
+Lastly, in the multi-ring Fundtech-S1 situation, GTCR agreed to pick up Fundtech's fee to S1 for breaking up the deal, although one guestions how much that was worth to Fundtech as GTCR made the undertaking while reducing its original bid to reflect the amount of the S1 break-up fee (along with a downward adjustment for lower-than-expected cash at closing).
+In another recent example, to solidify its acquisition of Quest, Dell agreed to loan \$13.3 million to Quest in order to help Quest pay Insight the \$25 million termination fee that would be triggered when Quest terminated its original merger agreement with Insight and moved forward with Dell.

-The dynamics of termination fees and the advancement of such fees by a second bidder may also have affected Avis Budget's approach in its deal-jump of Dollar Thrifty's merger with Hertz.
+The dynamics of termination fees and the advancement of such fees by a second bidder may also have affected Avis Budget's approach in its deal-jump of Dollar Thrifty's proposed merger with Hertz in 2010.
 As described above, the reverse termination fee against antitrust risk was a main source of contention between Avis Budget and Dollar Thrifty, with Avis Budget offering a last-minute \$20 million reverse termination fee to placate Dollar Thrifty's concern over deal certainty.
-However, some have speculated that fee issues continued to affect the deal as Avis Budget and Dollar Thrifty did not enter (and still have not entered) into a merger agreement since doing so would result in a \$44.6 million termination fee being payable to Hertz under its agreement with Dollar Thrifty.
-Under its agreement with Hertz, if within twelve months of termination Dollar Thrifty entered into a definitive agreement to consummate a competing takeover transaction, it would owe Hertz the termination fee.
+However, some have speculated that fee issues continued to affect the deal as Avis Budget and Dollar Thrifty never entered into a merger agreement since doing so would have resulted in a \$44.6 million termination fee being payable to Hertz under its agreement with Dollar Thrifty.
+Under its 2010 agreement with Hertz, if within twelve months of termination Dollar Thrifty entered into a definitive agreement to consummate a competing takeover transaction, it would owe Hertz the termination fee.
 With Avis Budget apparently unwilling to advance the termination fee to Dollar Thrifty upon signing (perhaps concerned about deal certainty as the Dollar Thrifty board had been), rather than exercise its "fiduciary out" and pay the fee itself upon entering into a merger agreement with Avis Budget, Dollar Thrifty chose to move forward without fully replacing the "bird in the hand" it had in Hertz, hoping to gain greater certainty of the regulatory outcome.
+In an interesting recent development, despite the deal-jump history, Hertz and Dollar Thrifty's 2012 merger agreement, which (as discussed above) included a very favorable "go-shop" provision for Dollar Thrifty, contained no termination fee payable to Hertz in the event of a proposal topping Hertz's.
+Even so, Avis did not make a competing bid and the Hertz-Dollar Thrifty deal finally closed in November, 2012.